Malachyiii/Model-Performance-Estimation/README.md

 # The Problem

-The biggest problem facing any potentially modeling approach for a deployed modelis a lack of ground truth.
+The biggest problem facing any potentially modeling approach for a deployed model is a lack of ground truth.
 The problem manifests in two forms:

-* Firstly a lack of ground truth means we do not have the data to fine tune our model weights when we receive a new source of supply.
+* Firstly a lack of ground truth means we do not have the data to fine tune our model weights
 * Secondly, we have the issue of data drift

 The first issue is obvious.
-If we do not have the ground truth available for a time period overlapping with the new supply we receive, then we have to make the (more than likely untrue) assumption that the weights we have trained for other suppliers will be useful for the new supply.
+If we do not have the ground truth available, then we have to make the (more than likely untrue) assumption that the weights we have trained will always be useful .
 This is far from ideal.

 The second idea is a little more difficult to explain.
 Essentially, even if you have a model that was fully trained on a robust base of ground truth, that model can become less accurate over time as the distribution of the model inputs changes.
 This causes the decision boundaries that your model learned to become no longer optimal.